Ghanaian naval officer who got 3 awards of the year as gospel star drops new hit

 P.O.
 Kwabena Donkor: Ghanaian Naval Officer who Bagged 3 Awards of the Year as Gospel star Drops new hit

-- Ghanaian naval officer, gospel musician, and philanthropist by the name Wo Yie has dropped another hit he calls Wo Yie
+- Ghanaian naval officer, gospel musician, and philanthropist by the name Kwabena Donkor has dropped another hit he calls Wo Yie

 - P.O.
 Kwabena Donkor tells YEN.com.gh that the song will bring many worshipers to their knees